-This collection houses reprints of professional journal articles, scholarly papers by well-known radiation researchers, and reports of numerous radiation research projects documenting the development of the field.
+This collection houses journal articles, scholarly papers by well-known radiation researchers, and reports of numerous radiation research projects documenting the development of the field.
 Also included are Dr. Todd's Biophysics class notes.

 This collection houses photographs of well-known radiation biologists, including Antoine Lacassagne, Colonel Spencer Mort, and Charles L. Dunham.

 This collection houses research notebooks documenting Dr. Richard Setlow's work between 1946 and 1960.